bjgillet/hbdnafx-git/README.md

 Theoretically, adopting it to Mac or even Windows should not be an issue (Python is multi-platform) but those OS specificities in terms of security (USB rw access) will require some spesific settings.

 As in a device discovery phasis, the following process have been adopted :
-1. Discovery by analysis - documentation
+1. Discovery by analysis.
+Discovery documentation creation.
-2. Validation of discovered items by unit test codes - discovery documentation updates.
+2. Validation of discovered items by unit test codes - discovery documentation updates if required.
-3. Publication of validated docs parts as available.
-3. Documentation of the unit test code.
-4. Publication of code and dedicated doc.
+3. Publication of codes and dedicated doc.

 ## Project status at October 3, 2023.